work ethics definition

 For example, Warby Parker, a glass manufacturing company, markets their product with the slogan –

-“buy a pair, give a pair.”
+“Buy a pair, give a pair.”

-The meaning behind this is – with every pair of glasses purchased from them, Warby Parker donates a pair of glasses to people in need.
+The meaning behind this is that with every pair of glasses purchased from them, Warby Parker donates a pair of glasses to people in need.
 There are many examples of a good work ethic.
 Go through the sections below to understand.

 Common Workplace Work Ethics